 Another great way to contribute is to save your Family Fresh grocery store receipts and drop them into the collection jar at the main circulation desk.
-For every $150,000 in receipts, Family Fresh generously donates $1,000 to the Friends of the Library.
+For every $150,000 in receipts, Family Fresh generously donates $1,000 to the Hudson Area Public Library.
 This money is used to support the Library and its programs.

 If you have questions about donations or need assistance, please contact our Bookstore Coordinator at hudsonlibraryFRIENDS@gmail.com.